Federal Housing Bill Creates New Support and Incentives For Planning

 Building Support and Momentum for Action

-While immediate action on the pair of bills is unlikely, planners can build support and momentum for action by encouraging their representatives and senators to support the legislation.
+Planners can build support and momentum for action by encouraging their representatives and senators to support including the existing legislation in reconciliation.
 Emphasizing why the assistance and incentives in these bills will help planners and communities address the housing crisis will be important.

 APA will continue to work behind the scenes to move this bill forward through targeted chapter and coalition outreach.
 But we can't do this alone.
 Your personal outreach at the right moments will build critical momentum and demonstrate that planners (and their constituents) are watching closely.